m50d/m50d.github.com/_posts/2014-05-03-a-sea-of-troubles.md

 <br />
 <br />
 [1] Aside: I think I've figured out why interactive experiences - roleplaying or even videogames - tend to use fantasy or sci-fi settings.
 In more literary genres the story is driven by the characters - but that's the very piece the participants are supposed to provide themselves.
 So instead we use genres where setting - which can be fully controlled - and plot - which can be at least partially controlled - will drive the story, and the players will *hopefully* create something on top but there's some level of fallback to take the pressure off if they're not on best form today.
-*The Drowned Man* does this to a certain extent, but - if the intro notes are to be believed, with their love triangles and descents into madness - it's trying to be a character piece, which is part of where it falls down.
+*The Drowned Man* does this to a certain extent - the time and place it creates are instantly recognizable.
+But - if the intro notes are to be believed, with their love triangles and descents into madness - it's trying to be a character piece, which is part of where it falls down.